 Parents often need resources to help them navigate their child’s well-being and development.
 Teens may not be aware of this type of assistance.

 Teens can prevent a pregnancy with effective and easy birth control methods that are widely available.
 Low-maintenance, low-cost or free birth control are available at many doctor’s offices and clinics.
-At Nationwide Children’s Hospital, the Birth Control for Teens Clinic (BC4Teens) provides many types of birth control for young women up to the age or 22, including low maintenance contraception such as an implant that is placed in the upper arm and can prevent pregnancy for three years.
+At Nationwide Children’s Hospital, the Birth Control for Teens Clinic (BC4Teens) provides many types of birth control for young women up to the age or 25, including low maintenance contraception such as an implant that is placed in the upper arm and can prevent pregnancy for up to 3-10 years.

 Teens who are pregnant should immediately stop all use of drugs, alcohol or tobacco products.
 Additionally, they should be eating a healthy, balanced diet and drinking plenty of water.